kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 The two columns `garagetype` and `exterqual` are dropped and the oob score is computed using the remaining features in `xs_imp`.
-One notices, that the oob_score is lower for the case where only one of the two features is dropped and higher if both are dropped together.
+One notices that the oob_score is lower for the case where only one of the two features is dropped and higher if both are dropped together.
 Accounting for this, both features are dropped together.